PetoMPP/petompp-web-front/README.md

 It also features a kind of decent UI that allows to quickly switch between resources and languages, with prompts in place to prevent you from losing any unsaved changes.

+The editor is also capable of adding images from users to the text by uploading them to blob storage.
+It is implemented as a dragdrop and onpaste events, in the future there'll be the way do to such uploads from mobile.

 ## Feedback

 I am very fresh in the world of the web and any feedback, issues and overall thoughts are more then welcome and I'm happy to hear them all :)